Language-specific Characteristic Assistance for Code-switching Speech Recognition

 However, existing methods based on dual-encoder structure have some problems in the training and decoding stages.
-In the training stage, only the loss of the mixture model, which is called mixture loss, is used to optimize the entire model.
-On the one hand, there are no language constraints on the corresponding LSEs.
+In the training stage, only the mixture loss, is used to optimize the entire model.
+Most dual-encoder methods apply no language constraints on the corresponding LSEs \footnote{We noticed a related work \cite{yan2022joint} was published after submission of our work to Interspeech 2022.}.
 Then the mixture loss will bias the language-specific features to another language and weaken the strong language discrimination of language-specific features during training.
 It may decrease the performance of the model in bilingual scenario.
-On the other hand, projection layers of two pre-trained LSMs are discarded in existing methods, which does not fully use the language-specific knowledge of two pre-trained LSMs.
+And projection layers of two pre-trained LSMs are discarded in existing methods, which does not fully use the language-specific knowledge of two pre-trained LSMs.
 In the decoding stage, we find that LSMs tend to recognize speech in unseen language as in-vocabulary tokens with low confidence or as out-of-vocabulary (OOV) token ``unk", but have higher confidence when recognizing the speech in the corresponding language.
 This will be discussed in Section \ref{section:ana}.
 Therefore, the outputs of LSMs have rich language-specific knowledge.
 However, only the outputs of the mixture model are used for decoding in existing methods.

 In this work, we propose a language-specific characteristic assistance (LSCA) method to mitigate the above problems in the training and decoding stages.
 During training, we introduce language-specific losses as language constraints for LSEs and interpolate them with the mixture loss.
-Moreover, Since the language-specific losses will face some sentences with the tokens in another language, we generate the language-specific targets for them.
+Moreover, Since the language-specific losses will face the tokens in another language, we generate the language-specific targets for them.
 During decoding, we take the decoding abilities of two LSMs into account and combine the output probabilities of two LSMs and the mixture model to obtain the final predictions.

 Moreover, we explore the impacts of different weights of the language-specific losses in the whole loss and the output probabilities of two LSMs in the final output probabilities for model performance during training and decoding, respectively.
 In addition, we also explore completing CS ASR tasks by adding no extra shared layers or even without retraining based on two pre-trained LSMs.